ClassicPress-plugins-mirror/tukutoi-contact-form/README.txt

 Contributors: TukuToi
 Donate link: https://www.tukutoi.com/
 Tags: contact form, form, classicpress
-Requires at least: 1.0.0
+Requires at least: 4.9.15
-Tested up to: 4.9.99
+Tested up to: 5.8
-Stable tag: 2.1.0
+Stable tag: 2.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple Contact Form for ClassicPress Websites.
+Simple Contact Form for WordPress Websites.

 == Description ==

-TukuToi Contact Form Plugin lets you add a simple Contact Form to any Page, Post or Custom Post of your ClassicPress Website.
+TukuToi Contact Form Plugin lets you add a simple Contact Form to any Page, Post or Custom Post of your WordPress Website.
 Using a ShortCode with attributes you can configure several aspects of the Contact Form, such as:
-- Receiver Email (defaults to the Website's Admin Email)
+- Form ID
 - Label for the Name Input
 - Label for the Email Input
 - Label for the Subject Input